STATE OF THE EVIDENCE What is the Connection Between Chemicals and Breast Cancer?

 On Cape Cod, where nine of 15 towns have breast cancer rates at 20 percent aboveaverage for the state of Massachusetts, researchers at the Silent Sprint Institute arepartway through a study that preliminarily has raised suspicions about industriallyproduced estrogens in the water.
 The vast sandy beaches of the Cape give the area afragile ecosystem that allows contaminants to seep quickly through porous soil intounderground aquifers.
 Pesticides used on forests, cranberry bogs, golf courses, and lawnsmake their way into water supplies.
 In the first stage of the Cape Cod study, reported in1997, chemical estrogens were found in septage, in groundwater contaminated by wasteand in some private wells.

 In the Massachsetts town of Newton, Silent Spring Institute researchers also have pointedto "hormone mimicking" compounds in pesticides as a possible way of explaining whybreast cancer is often associated with women of affluence.
 The researchers surveyed1,350 residents living in areas where breast cancer incidence was either high or low.

-They found that women in the high-incidence areas generally had larger disposableincomes and reported regular use of professional lawn services, termite treatments or Several research teams have looked specifically for a connection between breast cancerand the notorious pesticide DDT (dichlro-diphenyl-trichloroethane) or its major break-down product DDE, some of which is stored in body fat, including breast fat.
+They found that women in the high-incidence areas generally had larger disposableincomes and reported regular use of professional lawn services, termite treatments or

+Several research teams have looked specifically for a connection between breast cancerand the notorious pesticide DDT (dichlro-diphenyl-trichloroethane) or its major break-down product DDE, some of which is stored in body fat, including breast fat.
 For morethan 30 years, prior to the Environmental Protection Agency’s ban on domestic use ofDDT in 1972, the pesticide was sprayed for control of insects on farm fields and inswampy areas, and it was common for children to run through the chemical mist to cooldown on hot days.
 The early version of DDT, containing an estrogen-like form calledo,p'-DDT, also reached many homes as a residue on food, a situation that continues tothis day because DDT deteriorates very slowly in the soil and much farmland is stillcontaminated.

 While some DDT/DDE studies have shown no correlation to breast cancer when lookingat the blood from women already diagnosed with the disease, a few noteworthy studieshave found above-average levels of the chemicals in women with breast cancer.
 In acohort of 14,290 women from New York diagnosed with breast cancer within six monthsafter blood samples had been taken, those with the highest concentrations of total DDE(and polychlorinated biphenyls) had a fourfold increase in the risk of breast cancer, asreported by the Journal of the National Cancer Institute in 1993.
 In addition, one of thepreliminary findings of investigators at the Mount Sinai School of Medicine in NewYork, who are comparing the levels of chemical residues in blood serum samples takenfrom breast cancer patients with those from control subjects with no history of thedisease, is that breast cancer patients have elevated levels of DDT.

+In a study of laboratory animals who were fed a combination of DDT and a knowncancer-causing substance, breast tumors appeared sooner than when the animals weregiven the carcinogen alone, suggesting that DDT is another “promoter” of breast tumors.
 In other studies the estrogen-like form of DDT enhanced the growth of estrogen-dependent breast tumors.
 Researchers are also trying to confirm a new finding that DDTmay increase the production and circulation of certain types of estrogens in the blood.

 There is additional evidence that simazine, a herbicide that routinely runs off intowaterways after being applied to farmlands in Florida, California and the Midwest, maycontribute to breast cancer in a related fashion.
 One study has reported an increase ofbreast tumors in female rats that were fed simazine.
 Researchers are now trying todetermine if simazine changes the levels of hormones in experimental animals in a waythat may affect breast tumor formation.
 Although simazine-treated animals did not haveelevated levels of estrogen, they did have elevated levels of another hormone calledprolactin, which is known to play a role in the development of breast tumors in animals.

 Heptachlor epoxide, an ingredient in insecticides widely used throughout the 1980s, isknown to build up and stay in breast fat.
 Although heptachlor itself does not act likeestrogen, it does affect the way the body processes estrogen in the liver.
 It also has beenshown to disrupt cell-to-cell communication in human breast cells in the laboratory.
 While growing in the body, cells need to communicate with each other to regulate theirgrowth.
 By disrupting this growth regulation mechanism, heptachlor could promotebreast cancer.
-(There is somewhat better evidence that heptachlor can promote liver tumors.
+(There is somewhat better evidence that heptachlor can promote liver

+tumors.
 Male mice that were given heptachlor simultaneous with water laced withdiethylnitrosamine (DEN), a known carcinogen, were twice as likely to develop livertumors than those given only DEN.)
 Heptachlor continues to contaminate soil aroundbuildings where it was poured for termite control as well as to contaminate food grownon soil where it was used for crop protection.

 Chemicals that either mimic estrogen or that are otherwise hormonally active -- that is,they interfere with normal hormone metabolism -- can be found in many household itemsin pantries or refrigerators, on bedroom vanities, under the sink or on utility-roomshelves.
 Even when the chemicals are in solid form, there is no guarantee they can besafely stored.
 For example, the estrogenic chemical bisphenol-A, which alters sexualdevelopment in male lab animals, may be released from food containers made ofpolycarbonate plastics.
 Polycarbonate is also used to make plastic baby bottles and isfrequently found as a lining in metal food cans.

+Phthalates, used to render plastics soft and flexible, are another common householdchemical.
+They are found in soft plastic “chew toys” marketed for infants and also insome varieties of nail polish, perfumes, skin moisturerizers, flavorings and solvents.
 Phthalates are generally toxic to the reproductive system, and many of these chemicalsmimic estrogen.
 In late 2000 scientists with the Centers for Disease Control reported thatlevels of some phthalates in women of childbearing age, including dibutyl phthalate(DBP), exceed the government’s safety standards.
 In addition, other solvents such astoluene, an ingredient in many paints, thinners, and glues, are suspected of disruptinghormones.

 Chemicals from a variety of sources, including household items, enter the human bodyand contaminate breast milk, the nourishment provided to 60 percent of newborns in theU.
 S. A comprehensive testing of breast milk is yet to be conducted, but DDT and otherpesticides have been discovered in preliminary searches for contaminants.
 In Europe,where the research is ahead of the U.S., a common flame retardant has been found atincreasing levels in tests of mother’s milk.

 Women are therefore faced with a quandary with regard to breast-feeding.
 Althoughbreast milk is a source of important nutrients, breast-feeding also transmits undesirableamounts of foreign chemicals and contaminants to the infant.
 Ironically, this"downloading" of the mother's body burden of foreign chemicals may be one of thereasons why breast-feeding helps lower the mother's risk of breast cancer.
+“Good” Mimickers versus “Bad” Mimickers

 The prevailing evidence against synthetic estrogens must also be understood in thecontext of other evidence about the qualities of plant estrogens (phytoestrogens), anotherform of estrogen mimickers.
 Such foods as whole grains, dried beans, peas, fruits,broccoli, cauliflower and especially soy products are rich in these mimickers.
-Bacterianaturally present in the human intestine apparently change elements in these foods into hormone-like compounds with estrogenic activity that is generally considered beneficial.
+Bacterianaturally present in the human intestine apparently change elements in these foods into

 Ongoing research indicates that phytoestrogens may offset synthetic xenoestrogens.
 Inboth human and laboratory studies, plant-based estrogens appear to help reduce awoman's risk of breast cancer.
 Women in Asian countries who traditionally consumemore soy products than most women in the U.S. have a higher concentration ofphytoestrogens in their blood and urine and a lower risk of breast cancer.
 Adding soyproducts to the diets of women also has led to lower levels of harmful estrogens in theirbodies compared to women on regular diets.
 In laboratory research, high concentrationsof genistein, a type of phytoestrogen, can inhibit the growth of isolated breast cancercells.